Columbia County Court Records

 Marriage License Appointment Hours: 8:30 a.m.–3:30 p.m.

 The license fee is $85.
 A three-day waiting period applies after the application date; a waiver may be granted for good cause with an additional $25 fee.
-Payment is accepted in cash or by credit/debit card (no checks).
+Payment is accepted in cash or by credit/debit card — no checks.

 Vital Records (Birth, Death, Marriage, and Divorce Certificates)

-State-level requests can be submitted by mail to:
+State-level requests go by mail to:

 Wisconsin Vital Records Office